domonda/api/README.md

 and object values that are left out in the JSON will have their types' Go zero value after parsing.

-So for example the follwing JSON:
+So for example, the following JSON:

 ```json
 {